jamrod/ssm-tool/README.md

 }
 ```

-Optionally, a different account list may be provided by uploading to the pcm-shared-code-530786275774 (or 747207162522 for prod) s3 bucket and then passing the s3 key to the event as "accounts_key".
+Optionally, a different account list may be provided by uploading to the pcm-shared-code-747207162522 (or 530786275774 for dev) s3 bucket and then passing the s3 key to the event as "accounts_key".